dotlang/language/README.md

 - You can have multiple assignments at once: `x,y=1,2`
 - Assignment semantics: `x=y` will duplicate contents of y into x (same as `*x=*y` in C++).
 So if rvalue is a temp variable (e.g. `x=1+y`), it will be a ref-assign handled by the compiler.
 If you want to ref-assign you should use `:=` notation.
 - Ref-Assignment: This is mostly used to work with very large data structures where assignment by copy is expensive: `var x = getLargeBuffer()` -> `var x := getLargeBuffer()`.
 Other use cases: working with binary data, array and slice implementation, re-use an existing val.
 Right side of `:=` must be a simple expression (an identifier or a function call).
-- Almost everywhere, we deal with values not references.
-So `x=y+1` means increase value of y by one and copy the result into the memory location to which x is pointing to. `x:=y+1` means increase value of y by one and store the result in a memory location and make x point to that memory location.
-If you want to work with addresses you should use core functions.
-`val x = otherVal` copy (or ref-assign due to optimization) `var x = otherVar` copy
-`val x = otherVar` copy (or ref-assign due to optimization) `var x = otherVal` copy
-`= = = = = = = = = = =`
-`val x := otherVal` ref-assign
-`var x := otherVar` ref-assign
-`val x := otherVar` invalid. val cannot point to var.
-`var x := otherVal` invalid.
-You cannot have a var pointer to a val memory area.
-- `a:=b+c+d+8` add right side values, store result somewhere and make a point to that location.
-- what comes on the right side of `:=` is any expression.
-The address of that expression will be copied onto the left side.
 `x=y` will duplicate y into x.
 So changes on x won't affect y.
 - Comparison semantics: `x==y` will compare data of the references for comparison.
 If you need to compare the references themselves for comparison you can use core function's ref: `ref(x) == ref(y)`
-- When assigning between var and val, you must clone rvalue.
-You cannot ref-assign.
-`var x: Point = ...`
-bin-type example:
-`val x: int = 12`
-- Each type (except function and function reference) can implement `opCall` function which will be called when the type is used like a function.
+- Each type (except function pointer) can implement `opCall` function which will be called when the type is used like a function.
 If this function returns a `var` result, it's result can be used as an lvalue to do assignment.
 - Type operator (`@`): This can be used in 4 models:
 1. `@x` and `@T` will return type-id of T or actual data inside x (usefull only for tuple and union)
-2. `x@T` returns true if x is of type T (Applicable only for union and tuple, for other types it is naive).
+2. `x@T` returns true if x is of type T (Useful only for union and tuple, for other types it is naive).
 3. cast:      `var myInt = @int(myFloat)` for non-union types.
-4. type assertion: `var myInt, success = @int(intOrFloat)`
+4. type assertion: `var myInt, success = @int(intOrFloat)` for union type.

 ### Special Syntax
 - `@` casting/type-id
-- `&` declare reference type
 - `+` protocol enforcement
 - `_` placeholder for lambda or unknown variable
 - `:` tuple declaration, variable type declaration, hash literal
-- `:=` custom type definition, reference assignment
+- `:=` custom type definition
 - `=` type alias, copy value
 - `..` range generator
 - `->` function declaration, block-if